Junnan-Li/Modeling-Toolbox-for-Tendon-driven-System/README.md

 + `test_viapoint.m`: example of defining muscles and viapoints
 + `test_simulink_functions.m`: test `Hand.create_sim_functions_hand` that generates .m functions that can be applied in Simulink applications avoiding problem of calling Class function as Sfunction.

+## Other information
+Toolbox is under development, any interest or question about this toolbox please contact Junnan Li (<junnan.li@tum.de>).